This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 - Moroccan

-Asparagus slow-cooked in argan oil until it's silky and faintly sweet, then hit with preserved lemon's fermented funk and harissa's volcanic heat.
+Asparagus slow-cooked in argan oil until silky and faintly sweet, then hit with preserved lemon's fermented funk and harissa's volcanic heat.
 This combination has no business working as well as it does.
 The confit method pulls out the spears' grassy sweetness while the oil carries enough roasted-walnut depth to make you forget grilling was ever an option.

 - 500 g thick asparagus spears, woody ends snapped off